agentisnotreal/PlasmaQS-MemberBot/README.md

 ## NOTICE
-This repository is no longer maintained!
-If you wish to continue this project, fork it.
+Since this bot now only lives on my own server for the purposes of serving statistics, this bot is no longer (actively) maintained.
+I recommend forking this repository if you wish to contribute.

 ---